Swimming at the 2011 Summer Universiade

 Swimming at the 2011 Summer Universiade was contested from August 13 to August 19 in Shenzhen, China.
 The competition featured 40 long course (50m) pool events and 2 open water events, held at the Universiade Center Aquatic Center and the Seven Star Bay, respectively.
-This edition marked the first time an open water event was held at a Universiade.
+This edition marked the first time an open water event was held at an Universiade.

 Participating nations

 Countries with swimmers at the 2011 World University Games included:

 Event schedule

 Open water

 Saturday, August 13, 2011: Men's 10 km marathon (8:00 a.m.), women's 10 km marathon (8:15 a.m.)